TheGreatGitsby/unverified-truths/docs/2025-02-22-effective-throughput.md

 layout: post
 ---

-Weíve all been fed the gospel of throughput in digital design: string some subsystems together, slap on basic flow control, and the slowest bitrate dictates.
-Itís the bottleneck dogmaósimple, intuitive, and trustworthy.
-If Subsystem A churns at 10 Gbps, B at 5 Gbps, and C at 8 Gbps, youíre capped at 5 Gbps.
+We‚Äôve all been fed the gospel of throughput in digital design: string some subsystems together, slap on basic flow control, and the slowest bitrate dictates.
+It‚Äôs the bottleneck dogma‚Äîsimple, intuitive, and trustworthy.
+If Subsystem A churns at 10 Gbps, B at 5 Gbps, and C at 8 Gbps, you‚Äôre capped at 5 Gbps.
 End of story.
 Yawn.

-But what if the subsystems arenít so polite?
-What if one has to finish its entire jobócompletely drain its buffer, wave goodbye, and take a smoke breakóbefore the next one even blinks?
-Thatís where the architects trip over their own flip-flops, and Iím here to whisper an unverified truth: *effective throughput in this case isnít the slowest linkóitís actually calculated like total resistance of resistors in parallel.*
+But what if the subsystems aren‚Äôt so polite?
+What if one has to finish its entire job‚Äîcompletely drain its buffer, wave goodbye, and take a smoke break‚Äîbefore the next one even blinks?
+That‚Äôs where the architects trip over their own flip-flops, and I‚Äôm here to whisper an unverified truth: *effective throughput in this case isn‚Äôt the slowest link‚Äîit‚Äôs actually calculated like total resistance of resistors in parallel.*

 ## The Slowest-Link Myth

-Picture the standard setup: Subsystem A hands off data to B, B to C, all with lightweight flow control (a ìready-validî handshake, if youíre feeling Verilog-y).
-No one waits for a full packet; data trickles through as soon as itís ready.
+Picture the standard setup: Subsystem A hands off data to B, B to C, all with lightweight flow control (a ‚Äúready-valid‚Äù handshake, if you‚Äôre feeling Verilog-y).
+No one waits for a full packet; data trickles through as soon as it‚Äôs ready.
 The throughput?
 Min(A, B, C).
-Itís the weakest-link philosophyódesigners nod sagely, optimize the laggard, and call it a day.
+It‚Äôs the weakest-link philosophy‚Äîdesigners nod sagely, optimize the laggard, and call it a day.
 Fair enough.
-Itís true when the systemís a leaky pipe: the narrowest section sets the flow.
+It‚Äôs true when the system‚Äôs a leaky pipe: the narrowest section sets the flow.

 But now imagine a different beast.
-Subsystem A processes a chunk of data at 10 Gbps but hoards it until the full blockís doneósay, 100 bits, taking 10 nsóbefore dumping it to B. B, at 5 Gbps, needs 20 ns to chew through that 100 bits and pass it to C, who at 8 Gbps takes 12.5 ns.
+Subsystem A processes a chunk of data at 10 Gbps but hoards it until the full block‚Äôs done‚Äîsay, 100 bits, taking 10 ns‚Äîbefore dumping it to B. B, at 5 Gbps, needs 20 ns to chew through that 100 bits and pass it to C, who at 8 Gbps takes 12.5 ns.
 Each subsystem insists on finishing its task entirely before the next one starts.
-This isnít a pipeline anymore; itís a relay race where everyoneís waiting for the baton.
+This isn‚Äôt a pipeline anymore; it‚Äôs a relay race where everyone‚Äôs waiting for the baton.
 Think of a situation of needing to authenticate a block before starting the decryption.

 ## The Parallel Resistor Revelation

-Hereís the kicker: the effective throughput isnít 5 Gbps (the slowest bitrate).
-Itís worseóand weirder.
+Here‚Äôs the kicker: the effective throughput isn‚Äôt 5 Gbps (the slowest bitrate).
+It‚Äôs worse‚Äîand weirder.
 To figure it out, think time, not rate.
-Each subsystemís ìcycleî time for that 100-bit block is:
+Each subsystem‚Äôs ‚Äúcycle‚Äù time for that 100-bit block is:
 - A: 10 ns (100 bits / 10 Gbps)
 - B: 20 ns (100 bits / 5 Gbps)
 - C: 12.5 ns (100 bits / 8 Gbps)

 Total time for one block to slog through the system?
 10 + 20 + 12.5 = 42.5 ns.
-Effective throughput = bits per time = 100 bits / 42.5 ns ò 2.35 Gbps.
+Effective throughput = bits per time = 100 bits / 42.5 ns Àú 2.35 Gbps.
 Huh.
-Thatís not 5 Gbps.
-Thatís not even close.
+That‚Äôs not 5 Gbps.
+That‚Äôs not even close.

 Now, flip it: throughput is bits per second, so effective throughput (Teff) is 1 / (sum of times per bit).
 For each subsystem, time per bit is 1/bitrate:
 - A: 1 / 10 Gbps = 0.1 ns/bit
 - B: 1 / 5 Gbps = 0.2 ns/bit
 - C: 1 / 8 Gbps = 0.125 ns/bit

 Total time per bit = 0.1 + 0.2 + 0.125 = 0.425 ns/bit.
-Teff = 1 / 0.425 ns/bit ò 2.35 Gbps.
+Teff = 1 / 0.425 ns/bit Àú 2.35 Gbps.
 Look familiar?
-Itís the harmonic mean of the bitratesóor, if you squint, itís bandwidth behaving like conductance, the inverse of resistance.
-Thatís right: *subsystems in series with full-block handoffs calculate like resistors in parallel.*
+It‚Äôs the harmonic mean of the bitrates‚Äîor, if you squint, it‚Äôs bandwidth behaving like conductance, the inverse of resistance.
+That‚Äôs right: *subsystems in series with full-block handoffs calculate like effective resistance of resistors in parallel.*

-## Why This Matters (and Why Itís Funny)
+## Why This Matters (and Why It‚Äôs Funny)

-Philosophically, itís an insult to linearity.
-We assume systems stack neatlyóadd times, pick minimumsóbut here, reciprocity sneaks in.
+Philosophically, it‚Äôs an insult to linearity.
+We assume systems stack neatly‚Äîadd times, pick minimums‚Äîbut here, reciprocity sneaks in.
 Resistors in parallel?
 In my RTL?
-Itís absurdity meets elegance, and it forces us to question: are we designing pipelines, or are we just playing relay with bad handoffs?
+It‚Äôs absurdity meets elegance, and it forces us to question: are we designing pipelines, or are we just playing relay with bad handoffs?

-Next time youíre verifying a chain of subsystems, ask: is my throughput a min() function, or am I secretly summing inverses?
-The answer might just fry your FPGAó
+Next time you‚Äôre verifying a chain of subsystems, ask: is my throughput a min() function, or am I secretly summing inverses?
+The answer might just fry your FPGA‚Äî